eerie69/Fishing-Script-C-/README.md

-# A simple script for fishing in MO New World
+# A simple script for fishing in MMO New World
 https://youtu.be/4bMihEgk7YM